For a while there, it seemed LDAR was no longer critical.

-That suggests an aggressive compliance stance by the EPA towards methane and other volatile organic compound (VOC) gas leaks.
+That suggests an aggressive compliance stance by the EPA towards methane and other volatile organic compounds (VOC) gas leaks.
 Remember the 0000a rules that were delayed or ignored under the old administration in the USA?
 Expect to see it back on the agenda and pushed aggressively.

 Expect more regulatory scrutiny

-As we worked on this piece, Apple Inc called for the U.S. Securities and Exchange Commission (SEC) to require companies to disclose far-reading emissions information such as how customers use their products.
+As we worked on this piece, Apple Inc called for the U.S. Securities and Exchange Commission (SEC) to require companies to disclose far-reading emissions information, such as how customers use their products.

 Expect to see more emphasis on Scope 3 emission reporting and an impact on energy business valuations.
 That alone will have the effect of pushing more top managers to invest more in LDAR capabilities.

 Even if you are not a publicly-traded company subject to SEC rules, we humbly suggest that every management team learn the value of their LDAR operation.
 For a reminder of our view of why this is important, see our previously published eBook that lays out Why every Energy Executive should know LDAR.